gael37/issue-tracker/README.md

 This web app is called Issue Tracker.

 ## What it does:
-Enables a team (of developers mainly) to work on issues by:
+Enables a team to work on issues:

--Assigning them to their tean members
+-Assigning issues

--Create new ones
+-Creating issues

--Update existing ones
+-Update issues

--Deletes ones
+-Deletes issues

--Viewing a statistical/log overview of issues handling overtime.
+-Viewing stats on issue handling

 ## This project was built using the following technologies: